AUCOHL/Fault/README.md

 For more options, you can invoke `fault tap --help`.

-# License
+# Copyright & Licensing
-Fault is available under the Apache 2.0 License.
+All rights reserved ©2018-2021 The American University in Cairo & The Cloud V Project.
+Fault is available under the Apache 2.0 License: See `License`.

 # References
 - Z. Navabi, Digital System Test and Testable Design : Using Hdl Models and Architectures.
 2010;2011;.
 DOI: 10.1007/978-1-4419-7548-5.